Why US hiring could rebound faster than you might expect

 So far, at least, research suggests that the job market’s scarring has been limited.
 Eliza Forsythe, a labor economist at the University of Illinois at Urbana-Champaign, and three colleagues who studied unemployed workers and online job openings found that mismatch — the difference between the skills that employers want and the skills job-seekers have — has actually declined during the pandemic.

 That’s mainly because companies have been slow to post openings for higher-skilled, higher-paying jobs.
-Even though more professionals are working from home, their employers aren’t looking to increase their hiring of remote workers, Forsythe said.
+Even though more professionals are working from home, their employers aren’t looking to increase the hiring of remote workers, Forsythe said.

 The data also suggests that this time, companies aren’t automating large numbers of low- or middle-skilled jobs.